 One of things we are asked about on a regular basis is sergers.
 For many people, even seasoned sewers, they are equal parts tantalizing and terrifying.
 They can do so many cool things at once: seam, trim, and finish – all at lightning speed.
 But to make it happen, there are a lot of threads working together and… knives!
 Luckily, the benefits should outweigh your apprehensions.
 Adding a serger to your sewing room arsenal is a great way to save time and give your seams a professional quality finish.
 We put together our top five reasons for making a serger your sewing machine’s newest companion.

-One of our very first articles on Sew4Home (way back in the old days of 2009!) was how to go about selecting the right thread for your project.
+There are hundreds of thousands of thread spools in the world (I think "bazillions" is actually the technical term).
+How on earth do you know which one to choose?
+It's part science – what the manufacturers have designed the thread to do, and part art – what you like about the look and feel of the thread.
+One of our very first articles on Sew4Home was how to go about selecting the right thread for your project.
 It's still one of the most important topics to talk about; after all, thread is what's holding everything together!
-We're happy to announce one of the newest S4H supporters is the venerable Coats & Clark - purveyors, for nearly 200 years, of some of the best thread in the business.
+We worked with our friends at Coats to put together a handy overview that can help you understand not only the standard choices, but some of the specialty options as well.
 It was the dawn of the 1800s when Patrick Clark developed a method of twisting cotton yarns together to produce a thread so strong and smooth it could replace the natural silk used in the looms of the day.
-We worked with Coats & Clark to update our thread information to help you understand not only the standard choices, but some of the specialty options as well.
+Coats continues to produce some of the best thread in the business.